Active ingredient

 - Ozempic is an FDA-approved semaglutide product with type 2 diabetes labeling and additional labeling for certain cardiovascular and kidney-risk contexts in adults with type 2 diabetes.

-- Mounjaro is an FDA-approved tirzepatide product for improving glycemic control in adults with type 2 diabetes; tirzepatide is also marketed separately as Zepbound for chronic weight management and certain sleep-apnea use.
+- Mounjaro is an FDA-approved tirzepatide injection for improving glycemic control in adults and pediatric patients age 10 and older with type 2 diabetes; tirzepatide is also marketed separately as Zepbound for chronic weight management and certain sleep-apnea use.

 - Compounded semaglutide or tirzepatide may be discussed separately when clinically appropriate, but compounded preparations are not FDA-approved finished drug products.